endlessm/linux/Documentation/admin-guide/LSM/index.rst

 specific changes to system operation when these tweaks are not available in the core functionality of Linux itself.

 The Linux capabilities modules will always be included.
-This may be followed by any number of "minor" modules and at most one "major" module.
 For more details on capabilities, see ``capabilities(7)`` in the Linux man-pages project.

+Security modules that do not use the security data blobs maintained by the LSM infrastructure are considered "minor" modules.
+These may be included at compile time and stacked explicitly.
+Security modules that use the LSM maintained security blobs are considered "major" modules.
+These may only be stacked if the CONFIG_LSM_STACKED configuration option is used.
+If this is chosen all of the security modules selected will be used.

 A list of the active security modules can be found by reading ``/sys/kernel/security/lsm``.
 This is a comma separated list, and